mzabaluev/mrkl/README.md

   new levels on top of the sealed tree root.
 An application design that needs to repeatedly recalculate a Merkle tree over variable content has questionable usefulness and efficiency.
-Therefore, the data structures representing complete trees can be made immutable.
+Therefore, the data structures representing fully constructed trees can be made immutable.

-* Merkle trees are not generally used to hold the hashed input data.
+* Merkle trees are not generally used to contain the hashed input data.
   However, some information about the input may need to be stored in the leaf nodes.
-Therefore, the design should provide flexible choices for leaf data extraction, including trees without leaf data and data-owning trees.
+Therefore, the design should provide flexible choices for leaf data extraction, including trees without leaf data and trees taking ownership of the input as leaf data.

 * The application should have a choice in the hashing algorithm that is not restricted to a particular digest API.
 The Rust Crypto project's API,